ANISIMOV-STUDIO/IOT_App/lib/presentation/widgets/common/buttons/README.md

 ## Overview

-A collection of web-optimized animated button components for the HVAC Control application.
+A collection of web-optimized animated button components for the BREEZ Home application.
 Originally refactored from a single 571-line file into modular, maintainable components.

 ## Components